 And here are the new compressed individual file sizes of the images.

 - Comp1a.jpg – 684.8 kB

 - Comp3a.jpg – 879.9 kB

 Now we ran the test again, this time with the Free WordPress Cache Enabler plugin so we can take advantage of the WebP format with Optimus.
 This time, we got a 335ms load time with a page size of 1MB!

 And here are the new compressed individual file sizes of the images that were served up in Webp format.

 - Comp5a.webp – 71.7 kB

 Now you can really see the power of WebP.
 That was a 79.17% decrease in overall page size and a decrease in load time by 41.23%!

-As you can see Optimus a great and easy way to compress your images, especially if you take advantage of WebP.
+As you can see Optimus is a great and easy way to compress your images, especially if you take advantage of WebP.
 And remember, there is no quality loss!
-Optimus Image Optimizer is super easy to use and you can be up and running a few minutes.
+Optimus Image Optimizer is super easy to use and you can be up and running in a few minutes.

 Download the WordPress Optimus Image Optimizer today and let us know what you think of it in the comments below.